SumoLogic/sumologic-content/Amazon_Web_Services/CloudTrail/README.md

-# Sumo Logic for AWS CloudTrail
+# Sumo Logic for AWS CloudTrail User Activity

-Sumo Logic Community Content built for AWS CloudTrail that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).
+Sumo Logic Community Content built for AWS CloudTrail User Activity that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).

 ## To use the content